shashank-priyadarshi/archive/golang/README.md

   - A High level programming language compared to binary and assembly
   - A Low level programming language compared to Python
   - A Systems level programming language
+- All programs have two states:
+  - Compile: Source code verified and translated to machine executable code
+  - Run: Run source code executable
+- All programs have access to two types of storage at runtime:
+  - Stack based:
+    - Data structure which follows LIFO(Last In First Out), consider example of a stack of plates e.g. let us have 5 plates, a, b, c, d and e
+  If I want to place these on top of each other, this will be the order: plate e // this plate will come out at first(LIFO) plate d plate c plate b plate a

+  - Heap based:
+    - Data structure which is based on a tree data structure i.e, each entry points to another entry
+    - Unordered
+    - Ordering can be enforced by using min-heap(stores the smallest item at the root node), max-heap(opposite of min-heap)

+  - Stack is faster, but memory size is limited
+  - Heap is slower, but memory size is larger: [Values on the heap can be accessed only through their memory address](#pointers), if address is lost, value is lost even though it might exist on the heap

 ## Programming Languages